Argent, a double tressure flory Sanguine, overall a raven (Corvus corax) volant saltirewise proper. Motto: «Liberté, Beauté, Vérité, Amour».

 Escudo de sable, una ceiba arrancada, frutada y acompañada en punta de dos losanjes todo de plata.

-Arms devised by me, highlighted with lights and shadows, outlined in Sable, with a semi-circular external shape and with a rough finishing.
+Arms devised by me, illuminated with lights and shadows, contoured in Sable, with a semi-circular outer contour and with a rough finishing.

 The coat of arms of Luis Gerardo Oyervides Ochoa, Mexico, designed and emblazoned by me.